Yohanna99/Sudoku/README.md

 # Sudoku
--to run program in the cli follow these steps for your OS.
-Ruby must be installed before running
+To run this program in the CLI follow these steps for your OS.
+Ruby must be installed before running.
-  -Linux: ruby sudoku.rb
+-**Linux:** ruby sudoku.rb